Khubayb ibn Adi

-Khubayb ibn ʿAdiy (Arabic: خبيب بن عدي) was a Sahabi (companion) of the Islamic prophet Muhammad.
+Khubayb ibn ʿAdi (خبيب بن عدي) was a Sahabi (companion) of the Islamic prophet Muhammad.
 He was killed during the Expedition of Al Raji.

 Background to death

-In 625, some men requested Muhammad (ﷺ) to send instructors to teach them about Islam, but the men were bribed by the two tribes of Khuzaymah.
-The tribes wanted revenge for the assassination of Khalid bin Sufyan by Muhammad(ﷺ)'s followers because Khalid bin Sufyan planned to attack the Muslims in Medina.
+In 625, some men requested Muhammad to send instructors to teach them about Islam, but the men were bribed by the two tribes of Khuzaymah.
+The tribes wanted revenge for the assassination of Khalid bin Sufyan by Muhammad's followers because Khalid bin Sufyan planned to attack the Muslims in Medina.
 To accomplish this, they killed the Muslims.
 After killing Asim ibn Thabit, Hudhayl wanted to sell his head.

 According to William Montgomery Watt, an Anglican priest and orientalist, the most common version of the event states that the motives of the Banu Lahyan for attacking Muslims was that the Banu Lahyan wanted to get revenge for the assassination of their chief.
 So they bribed the two tribes of Khuzaymah to say they wanted to convert to Islam.
-Watt also said that the seven men Muhammad(ﷺ) sent may have been spies for Muhammad(ﷺ) and instructors for the Arab tribes.
+Watt also said that the seven men Muhammad sent may have been spies for Muhammad and instructors for the Arab tribes.
 He also said that it is difficult to verify the exact date the assassination of their chief took place.

 According to the Muslim scholar Safiur Rahman Mubarakpuri, the Quraysh ordered Khubayb bin Adi to be crucified by Uqba bin al-Harith because he had killed Uqba bin al-Harith's father.

-Muhammad(ﷺ) ordered The Mission of Amr bin Umayyah al-Damri to assassinate Abu Sufyan to avenge Khubayb bin Adi.
+Muhammad ordered The Mission of Amr bin Umayyah al-Damri to assassinate Abu Sufyan to avenge Khubayb bin Adi.